By Brad Burton, Founder & Editor·Updated June 2026·How we research this

 Your Average Weekly Wage

-Both temporary and permanent disability benefits are calculated as a percentage of your pre-injury wages.
-A worker earning $1,500 per week will receive significantly higher benefits than someone earning $600 per week, though state maximums can cap higher earners.
+Both temporary and permanent benefits are percentages of your pre-injury earnings.
+Someone making $1,500 a week gets significantly more than someone making $600.
+State maximums can cap higher earners, though.

 Your Age and Occupation

-Some states, like California, adjust permanent disability awards based on your age at the time of injury and your occupation.
-A 55-year-old construction worker with a herniated disc typically receives more than a 25-year-old office worker with the same impairment rating because the injury has greater impact on future earning capacity.
+California and some other states adjust awards based on these factors.
+A 55-year-old construction worker with a herniated disc typically gets more than a 25-year-old office worker with the identical impairment rating.
+The injury hits their earning capacity harder.

-Some states maintain open medical benefits even after settling the disability portion of your claim.
-Others require future medical reserves to be included in the settlement amount.
-This distinction can add $5,000 to $50,000 or more to your settlement value.
+Some states keep medical benefits open even after you settle the disability portion.
+Others require future medical reserves in the settlement amount.
+That difference alone can add $5,000 to $50,000 or more.

 Settlement Component Conservative Treatment (No Surgery) Surgical Treatment